iGEM-HUST-China/HUST-China-2025/wiki/model.md

 </div>

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m2.webp" caption="**Figure 6.** Standardized heatmap of HADDOCK-derived energetic and interfacial metrics." %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m2.webp" caption="Figure 6.
+Standardized heatmap of HADDOCK-derived energetic and interfacial metrics." %}

 In this analysis, **TYWIRFSKL** complexes consistently clustered toward favorable energetic and interfacial signatures, with larger BSA and stronger vdW/electrostatics contributions.
 In contrast, **SKL** complexes grouped together at the unfavorable end of the spectrum, with lower BSA and weaker interactions.